zhijun-gu/sublime-evernote/README.md

 > **PLEASE NOTE**
 >
 > The authentication method makes use of the Developer Token which is unique to your account and grants read-write access to your Evernote.
-> This token will be saved in your user settings in the `Evernote.sublime-settings` so make sure you do not share this publicly!
+> This token will be saved in your user settings in the `Evernote.sublime-settings` file so make sure you do not share this publicly!

 ## Commands